aufabi/2024-Object-Detection-Faster-RCNN/README.md

-# Aufa-Biahdillah_Project2
+# Object Detection - Person Tracking
-This is my second project from Computer Vision Bootcamp at Indonesia AI about person recognition.
+This is my second project from Computer Vision Bootcamp at Indonesia AI, which is about object detection.
+In this project, I was involved in a group project about person tracking, where I achieved a task to experiment with faster RCNN.
+The dataset that we used is from the COCO dataset, which consists of many images with many objects.
+Since we aim to detect persons in an image, we filter the dataset into those containing persons.